The home-ed.info site is now over twenty-four years old. This page is about both the site and our home education journey.

-At the start of 1999, when we had decided to continue our home educating – probably long-term – I did a lot of research online.
-I found that although there were many American ‘homeschooling’ sites, there were very few intended for British home educators.
+At the start of 1999, when we decided to continue our home educating – probably long-term – I did a lot of research online.
+Although I found many American ‘homeschooling’ sites, there were very few for British home educators.

-My sons suggested I start a site of my own, and although I knew nothing about web-sites, I registered at a free site called Geocities, and launched my first few pages on February 1st 1999.
-I had a positive reaction from people on UK home education mailing lists, and since I enjoyed writing, I added further pages regularly, and re-designed every couple of years to keep it looking reasonably modern.
+My sons suggested I start a site of my own.
+I knew nothing about web-sites, but registered at a free site called Geocities, and launched my first pages on February 1st 1999.
+There was a positive reaction from people on UK home education mailing lists, and since I enjoyed writing, I added further pages.
+I then re-designed it every couple of years to keep it looking reasonably modern.

-In April 2006, someone who read my blog suggested that I move the site to its own domain, rather than Geocities (now combined with Yahoo).
-Richard offered me a bit of space on one of his servers, and I registered the domain name home-ed.info.
-I did a fair bit of upgrading and editing as I moved the site, and launched it officially on May 1st 2006.
-Since Geocities sites all closed down by the end of 2009, I am very thankful that I made the move when I did.
+In April 2006, someone who read my blog suggested that I move this site to its own domain, rather than Geocities.
+My husband offered me a bit of space on one of his servers, and I registered the domain name home-ed.info.
+I upgraded and edited as I moved the site, and launched the new version on May 1st 2006.

 In the Summer of 2007 I went through every page – now about 120 of them – and cleaned up the HTML to make them compliant with W3C guidelines.
 This was time-consuming, and I wondered at the time if I would do better to use some kind of template, or stylesheet.